Angel Minor, Chief Executive Officer

-In her role as COO, Angel has the general authority of all aspects of CCNB’s internal administrative management, including financial and budget control, grant compliance, technology, and human resources.
+Angel joined the team as COO in 2017 and was appointed CEO by the Board of Directors in 2019.
+Angel has the general authority of all aspects of CCNB’s management, including financial and budget control, grant compliance, technology, and human resources.
 She works closely with the Board of Directors and senior management team to develop and assess strategies to achieve agency-wide goals.

 Angel is a finance and accounting leader with verifiable accomplishments.
 Most recently, she acted as a financial and business consultant for The National Indian Justice Center, Inc., (NIJC) an Indian owned and operated non-profit in Santa Rosa, California.

 From 2005 – 2016 she was with Fireman’s Fund Insurance Company, first as the company’s Senior Director of Accounting and later as its Assistant Vice President, Finance and Operations.
-Angel earned a Bachelor of Science (B.S.) in Business Administration, Accounting degree from Sonoma State University.
+Angel earned her BS in Business Administration, Accounting degree from Sonoma State University.

 Brandon first joined CCNB in 2009 as a Natural Resources Crew corpsmember.
 After completing the program term, he left the Corps to enter in the work world and attend the Santa Rosa Junior College.
 Brandon rejoined CCNB in a staff role as a driver for the recycling department in 2012, and then grew into the position of Crew Supervisor for the Recycling Program.
 One of Brandon’s favorite parts about working with CCNB is the opportunity to pay his experience forward by assisting youth reach their career and educational goals.

 In his current role as Zero Waste Program Coordinator, Brandon oversees the day-to-day projects and operations of the program, along with various aspects of grant management and reporting, state compliance requirements, and youth development for corpsmembers.
 He is also key in assisting with the advancement of the program by helping to identify new avenues of growth and opportunities to serve the community.